Krutarth-Raval/CineSpot/README.md

-# 🎬 CineSpot — Your Ultimate Movie & Series Destination
+# 🎬  <a src="https://cinemaspot.netlify.app/">CineSpot</a> — Your Ultimate Movie & Series Destination

 CineSpot is a modern, responsive movie and series web app powered by **React**, **Vite**, and the **TMDb API**.
 Explore trending, popular, and top-rated entertainment, all in one sleek interface.